devinit/fts_precodinglists/README.md

 unique(withoutdeflators$Donor)
 ```

-#Exclude the columns that are not necessary in the final file
+# Exclude the columns that are not necessary in the final file

-Exclude the following columns: deflatortype, lower.destinationcountrytype, destinationcountrytype, lower.deflatortype, lower.Donor and lower.Recipient.Organization.
+We excluded the following columns: deflatortype, lower.destinationcountrytype, destinationcountrytype, lower.deflatortype, lower.Donor and lower.Recipient.Organization.